Yes, Cavalier Homes has a great range of upgrade inclusion options available for you to choose from.

 We understand that everyone is different, just because you want a smaller home may not mean that you want scrimp on your internal fixtures and fittings, equally if you’ve stretched the budget to purchase a large home you may not be able to include extra luxury fittings.
 We have negotiated products at amazing prices with our suppliers that mean we can offer you three specification levels with each of our homes.
 That’s part of the Cavalier difference.

-Sometimes your land needs to have fill added in order to build the house on a level surface.
+Sometimes your section needs to have fill added in order to build the house on a level surface.
 If the fill is more than recommended or not compacted as recommended, this can cause problems.
 Getting a soil test allows Cavalier Homes to give you a more accurate quote for the base of your new home.

 During you colour selection process, you will select items which form part of our Standard Inclusions, choosing colours from the manufacturers’ range for items such as: